cognitivetech/ollama-ebook-summary/README.md

   - [Completed Book Summaries](#completed-book-summaries)
 - [Additional Resources](#additional-resources)

-## Model Ranking and Configuration Variables
+## Background Tests with Configuration Variables

 1. I began by asking questions to book chapters, using [PrivateGPT](https://docs.privategpt.dev/overview).
    - Next tried pre-selecting text for summarization.
-This was the inspiration for [Round 1 rankings](#round-1---qa-vs-summary), where I learned how much better results I can achieve with a more selective context.
+This was the inspiration for [#1 rankings](#round-1---qa-vs-summary), where I learned how much better results I can achieve with a precise context.
-2. Next I wanted to find which models work best for summarization, leading to [Round 2 rankings](configuration-variables.md#round-2-), where [Mistral-7B-Instruct-v0.2](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) was the clear winner.
+2. A desire to find which models work best for summarization, lead to [#2 rankings](configuration-variables.md#round-2-), where [Mistral-7B-Instruct-v0.2](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) was the clear winner.
-3. Next I wanted to get the best results by ranking [prompt styles](configuration-variables.md#round-3-prompt-style), and writing code to get the exact prompt style expected.
+3. Next I tested [prompt styles](configuration-variables.md#round-3-prompt-style), and wrote code to get ideal results for Mistral.
-4. Then, of course, I had to try out various [system prompts](configuration-variables.md#round-4-system-prompts), to see what works best..
+4. Then, of course, I had to try various [system prompts](configuration-variables.md#round-4-system-prompts)
 5. Next, I experimented with [user prompts](configuration-variables.md#round-5-user-prompt), to determine what is the exact best prompt to generate summaries that require the least post-processing, by me.

 Only once each model has been targeted to its most ideal conditions can they be properly ranked against each-other.

 **Configuration Variable Aware Model Ranking**

-Based on learnings from above mentioned trials, I am conscious to check the original model's page for:
+Based on learnings from above mentioned trials, I am conscious to check the original Model Card and Community discussions on HF for:
 - prompt style.
 - any example system prompt
+  - I always try the example system prompt
-- if it doesn't show a system prompt, on the model card example, I don't use one.
+  - if the model card doesn't have a system prompt, I don't use one.
-- size of context supported (found in config file of origin repository)
+- size of training context

 If you use a tool (like PrivateGPT) that supports Transformers Autotokenizer, that's another way to ensure the use of a models most ideal conditions.